 Assessment is not about collecting data, repeatedly sending surveys to everyone, or making your department conform to one particular business model that seems to work at some other school.
 Assessment is about evaluating the process, not the person.

 Assessment is not always quantifiable, nor is it measuring the effectiveness of a single person.
 Rather, it is a performance evaluation of the whole department.
 By performing an assessment evaluation, it can allow for possible changes based on the results of the assessment reporting.
-For example, if a department had so many tasks expected of them and no way to compete them, the department assessment report should state what tasks could not be completed.
+For example, if a department had so many tasks expected of them and no way to complete them, the department assessment report should state what tasks could not be completed.

 Assessment is not just for faculty.
 Everybody does assessment in some form or fashion.
 In higher education, everybody from the administration to the students perform assessment.
 Our goal is to ensure that assessment is a collaborative effort between faculty, staff, and administration.
 It should never be the case that an assessment guru exists in your department and he/she has the sole responsibility of creating and maintaining the department’s assessment plan and report.
 Assessment only works properly when as many people are involved as possible.